CSS tests have some additional metadata.

 A line or reference from the CSS specification unless that line is a complete assertion when taken out of context.

-The test assertion is optional, but is is highly recommended to include one.
+The test assertion is optional, but is highly recommended.

 It helps the reviewer understand